dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 development environments from a standard LAMP setup to Docker to develop Drupal projects.

-Maybe you are experiencing right now the same issues as we did before discovering Docker and our experience using and deploying Docker within our team could help you resolve them.
+Maybe you are right now experiencing the same problems as we did in our development workflow before discovering Docker and our experience using and deploying Docker within our team would give you some insight how to resolve them.

+---

+SWITCH TO SLIDE #18

+---

+---

+SWITCH TO SLIDE #19

+---

 If I'm very honest with you, then the real reason why we ended up using Docker in our development environment was actually by accident.
 So you may think now what